stefaninotl/EmailNotifier/README.md

 Phisical Email Notifier is born for put on one lamp or one buzer when in our email box is present a new email.
 Make software is a passion, this software i hope that you enjoy.

+Make software and feel free to modify this

 Regards

 Stefano Perrone